yonkov/nasio-child-theme/Readme.md

 ## Nasio Child

-A child theme for the free WordPress theme Nasio.
+An example child theme for the free WordPress theme Nasio.
 Use it to make theme customizations while keeping parent theme's updates.
+For more information about what is a child theme, refer to the [Theme Developer Handbook](https://developer.wordpress.org/themes/advanced-topics/child-themes/).

 ## Installation